Radar Roundup – The week's essential new music from Sinead O'Brien, Still Woozy and more

 Rolling Blackouts Coastal Fever – ‘Falling Thunder’

 It is ludicrously unfair that we’re about to get a Rolling Blackouts Coastal Fever album in a summer that’s going to be, well, like this.
 The third single from upcoming second album ‘Sideways To New Italy’ is a breezy guitar jam with spritely harmonies and a beach-ready chorus.
-Some sorely-needed escapism here.
+Some sorely-needed escapism.
 Thomas Smith

 Sinead O’Brien – ‘Roman Ruins’